SAP/code-pal-for-abap/pages/how-to-execute.md

 ![image](https://user-images.githubusercontent.com/63100656/113266529-acd10180-92d5-11eb-80d9-c2717f0be1ca.png)

+* It is also possible to execute code pal with a profile (instead of a variant).
+For that, plesae refer to transaction: Y_CODE_PAL_PROFILE.

 ## Executing via Eclipse (ADT)

-Select `Run As` > `ABAP Test Cockpit With...` and inform a global check variant (for instance, you could provide the global variant `Y_CODE_PAL` which is a preset variant containing all existing checks and delivered along with the toolkit).
+Select `Run As` > `ABAP Test Cockpit With...` and inform a global check variant* (for instance, you could provide the global variant `Y_CODE_PAL` which is a preset variant containing all existing checks and delivered along with the toolkit).

 ![eclipse execution](imgs/execute-eclipse.png)

+* It is also possible to execute code pal with a profile (instead of a variant).
+For that, plesae refer to transaction: Y_CODE_PAL_PROFILE.

 ## Executing via SUT (ABAP CHECK REPORT)